 Although doctors consider pedicle subtraction osteotomy as a difficult spinal reconstruction with risks, it offers beneficial treatment for severe kyphosis.
 For example, infection, neurologic damage, dura rupture, instrumentation failure, non-union, chronic pain, DVT, PE, chronic discomfort, and the potential for revision surgery outline a few of these.
 Although every patient appears differently, the only way to fully understand the risks and advantages of having this surgery occurs when the doctor and patient address each condition and conduct a thorough assessment.
 All of our doctors at the Southwest Scoliosis and Spine Institute maintain advanced fellowships and possess the knowledge skills and abilities of experts when it comes to spine health.

-Why should you come to the Southwest Scoliosis and Spine Institute?
+Why Come to the Southwest Scoliosis and Spine Institute?

-The Southwest Scoliosis and Spine Institute specialize in comprehensive care for adults, children, and adolescents with Spine Conditions.
+The Southwest Scoliosis and Spine Institute specializes in comprehensive care for adults, children, and adolescents with Spine Conditions.
 There are several reasons why patients with spine problems should consider coming to this center:

 - Expertise: The team includes specialists with extensive experience in treating Spine conditions.

-- Multidisciplinary approach: The team of specialists work together to provide a comprehensive treatment plan that addresses all aspects of the patient’s condition.
+- Multidisciplinary approach: The team of specialists works together to provide a comprehensive treatment plan that addresses all aspects of the patient’s condition.

 - They work closely with other specialists such as radiologists, physical therapists, and rehabilitation specialists to ensure that the patient receives the best possible care.